ellipinnock/2014-02-03-TGAC/lessons/thw-python/flow-control/tutorial.md

 i!=j # i is not equal to j : TRUE
 ```

-However, python has other equivalence test statements that are fairly
+However, Python has other equivalence test statements that are fairly
-unique to python.
+unique to Python.
 To check whether an object is contained in a list :

 ```python
 beatle="John"